James-Firth/steam-download-notifier/README.md

 2. Get your steam ID # and replace the 2nd line of config_keys with it.
 If you don't have a custom url steam community url you can find it on your profile.
 If not use [this tool](http://steamidconverter.com/) to find it quicky

-3. Generate an [NMA api key](https://www.notifymyandroid.com/account.jsp) and replace the 3rd line of config_keys with it
+3. Register a [Pushover Application](https://pushover.net/apps/build) and replace the 3rd line of config_keys with it

+4. Replace the 4th line of config_keys with your Pushover User Key

-4. Replace the 4th line of the config_keys file with the location of your 'downloading' folder for Steam.
+5. Replace the 5th line of the config_keys file with the location of your 'downloading' folder for Steam.
 Found somewhere like C:\Steam\steamapps\downloading

-5. Now navigate to where you unzipped the repo and the run the command `python steam_install_notifier.py`
+6. Now navigate to where you unzipped the repo and the run the command `python steam_install_notifier.py`

 You should be good to go now!
 The default is for it to check every minute from the time you start.